Free Car Insurance Comparison

 - THC levels max out at over 100 ng/ml within the first 20 minutes but continue to exceed five ng/ml well into two hours after eight puffs.

-This graph shows only results for smoking weed and not consuming edible forms, which may take longer to initiate a subjective high and stay in your system much longer.
+The graph from the study shows only results for smoking weed and not consuming edible forms, which may take longer to initiate a subjective high and stay in your system much longer.

 The Washington State Liquor and Cannabis Board encourages marijuana smokers or vapors to wait at least five hours before getting behind the wheel and recommends those who consume edibles to wait 10 hours.